-The Company is responsible for the Company's own investor relations activities and has not engaged a third party to handle this duty.
+The Company is responsible for its investor relations activities and has not engaged a third party to handle this duty.

 Management Change

 At the annual meeting on October 22, 2010, Roman Shklanka, Leo King and Geir Liland were re-elected as directors.
 Yuansheng Guo, Yufu Luo, and Yunhai Chen were not re-elected as directors of the Company,